sindresorhus/awesome-nodejs/readme.md

 - [Meteor](https://www.meteor.com) - An ultra-simple, database-everywhere, data-on-the-wire, pure-Javascript web framework. *(You might like [awesome-meteor](https://github.com/Urigo/awesome-meteor))*
 - [SailsJS](http://sailsjs.org) - An MVC web framework with a modern twist, supporting WebSockets, streams, and a data-driven API.
 - [Restify](http://mcavage.me/node-restify/) - A node framework built specifically to enable you to build correct REST web services.
-- [Interfake](https://github.com/basicallydan/interfake) - Rapid prototyping framework for making mock HTTP APIs, with a Node, command-line and HTTP interface.
+- [Interfake](https://github.com/basicallydan/interfake) - Rapid prototyping framework for making mock HTTP APIs, with a Node.js, command-line and HTTP interface.
 - [Derby](https://github.com/derbyjs/derby) - MVC framework, making it easy to write realtime, collaborative applications that run in both Node.js and browsers.
 - [Restberry](http://restberry.com) - Framework for setting up RESTful JSON APIs, applied to your database models without needing to write any code.
-- [Catberry](http://catberry.org) - Framework with Flux architecture, isomorphic web-components and progressive rendering.
+- [Catberry](http://catberry.org) - Framework with Flux architecture, isomorphic web-components, and progressive rendering.